-The Western Slope Air Watch has ended for the winter 2012-2013 season.
-Advisories will resume on November 1st, 2013.
+The Western Slope Air Watch has resumed for the winter 2013-2014 season.

 |Air Quality Advisory

-A BLUE air quality advisory is in effect from 3:00 p.m.
-Feb 25, 2013 through 3:00 p.m.
-Feb 28, 2013 for the western Colorado valleys including the communities of Grand Junction, Delta and Montrose.
+A RED air quality advisory is in effect from 3:00 p.m.
+Dec 6, 2013 through 3:00 p.m.
+Dec 9, 2013 for the western Colorado valleys including the communities of Grand Junction, Delta and Montrose.

-Advisory forecasts will be issued twice weekly and updated when necessary due to prevailing meteorological conditions for Mesa, Delta, and Montrose counties.
+Advisory forecasts are based on prevailing meteorological conditions for Mesa, Delta, and Montrose counties.
 Follow the BLUE (Ok To Burn) or RED(Do Not Burn) advisories if you heat your home with wood fuel.
 Coal, pellet and gas heaters are exempt as well as EPA certified low-emitting wood stoves.
 Compliance with RED advisories is mandatory within the city limits of Grand Junction and Fruita and voluntary elsewhere in Mesa County.
 Compliance is voluntary in Delta and Montrose Counties.

 Air Quality Index (AQI)